 Saint of the Day for March 4

-Casimir, born of kings and in line (third among 13 children) to be a king himself, was filled with exceptional values and learning by a great teacher, John Dlugosz.
+Casimir, born of kings and third in line to be a king himself, was filled with exceptional values and learning by a great teacher, John Dlugosz.
 Even his critics could not say that his conscientious objection indicated softness.
 Even as a teenager, Casimir lived a highly disciplined, even severe life, sleeping on the ground, spending a great part of the night in prayer and dedicating himself to lifelong celibacy.

 When nobles in Hungary became dissatisfied with their king, they prevailed upon Casimir’s father, the king of Poland, to send his son to take over the country.
 Casimir obeyed his father, as many young men over the centuries have obeyed their government.
 The army he was supposed to lead was clearly outnumbered by the “enemy”; some of his troops were deserting because they were not paid.
 At the advice of his officers, Casimir decided to return home.

 His father was irked at the failure of his plans, and confined his 15-year-old son for three months.
 The lad made up his mind never again to become involved in the wars of his day, and no amount of persuasion could change his mind.
 He returned to prayer and study, maintaining his decision to remain celibate even under pressure to marry the emperor’s daughter.